michaeladenrele18/final_project/README.md

 An end-to-end data engineering and machine learning project for forecasting hourly electricity demand across the Southwest Power Pool (SPP) region using historical electricity demand, weather observations, temporal features, lagged demand, and rolling demand statistics.

-The project combines **electrical power systems, data engineering, and machine learning** to explore how historical grid behavior and environmental conditions can be used to predict future electricity consumption.
+The project combines **electrical power systems, data engineering, time-series forecasting, and machine learning** to explore how historical grid behavior and environmental conditions can be used to predict future electricity consumption.

 ---